zackurben/zackurben.github.io/blog/_posts/2017-08-18-intro-to-automated-testing-with-jest.md

 ---

 Welcome back to another post.
 Today I wanted to highlight my favorite automated testing library, [Jest](https://github.com/facebook/jest), from Facebook.
-This is a delightful tool with built in code coverage, that is super simple to get started with.
-For this post, I've created a [GitHub Repository](https://github.com/zackurben/intro-to-jest) for you to follow if you get lost.
+This is a delightful tool with built in code coverage and has minimal setup time.
+For this post, I've created a [GitHub Repository](https://github.com/zackurben/intro-to-jest) for you to follow, if you get lost.

 To get started with Jest in your [NPM](https://www.npmjs.com/) based projects, you can add it as a dev dependency: